 |

-Fondly referred to as "the Woodstock for Spinners," Black Sheep Gathering began with a group of fiber enthusiasts in 1985.
-Held at the Lane County Fairgrounds in Eugene, usually the 3rd wkend in June, the event includes a large trade show of sheep and fiber supplies, several educational talks and demonstrations, a wool competition and sale with over 500 quality handspinning fleeces, and breeder displays of their fiber animals (sheep, goats, and rabbits).
+Fondly referred to as "Woodstock for Spinners," Black Sheep Gathering began with a group of fiber enthusiasts in 1985.
+Held in nearby Albany at the Linn County Fairgrounds, the annual June event includes a large trade show of sheep, goats, and fiber arts supplies, several educational classes and demonstrations, a wool competition and sale with over 500 quality handspinable fleeces, and breeder displays of their fiber animals.

 |